inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

 However, the simple mocked messages may not drive the workflows of real systems in a way that allows them to demonstrate their implementation of the PAS specification.
 Thus, Inferno also allows each message returned or initiated by Inferno to be specified by the tester.
-These messages must themselves be conform to PAS specification requirements and additional test requirements in order for a test run to serve as a demonstration of a conformant implementation.
+These messages must themselves be conformant to PAS specification requirements and additional test requirements in order for a test run to serve as a demonstration of a conformant implementation.

 The rest of this section provides details on how Inferno determines the content to use in responses